 The good news is we did not go back into debt to pay for the remodel despite the cost.

-On the negative side, we had to dip into our 6 month emergency fund as a result of going over budget.
-As of right now, we only have about 2 months worth of expenses in our emergency fund so our top priority in 2019 will be building it back up.
+On the negative side, we had to dip into our 6-month emergency fund due to going over budget.
+We only have about two months’ worth of expenses in our emergency fund, so our top priority in 2019 will be building it back up.

-I also have to continue to remind myself that if we ever decide to move, which is a possibility over the next few years, we should be able to recoup most of the cost from the kitchen remodel.
+I also have to remind myself that if we ever decide to move, which is a possibility over the next few years, we should be able to recoup most of the kitchen remodel cost.

 Our Story

 We moved into our home in late 2008.
 It’s a 1,500 square foot, three bedroom, two and a half bath, all brick ranch with a basement.
-The home was built in 1968 (happy 50th birthday!) and is structurally in good shape.
-It’s in a middle class neighborhood and within walking distance to our 4-year-old’s preschool, a recently remodeled library, and a few other stores and restaurants.
+The house was built in 1968 and is structurally in good shape.
+It’s in a middle-class neighborhood and within walking distance of school, a recently remodeled library, and a few other stores and restaurants.

 The house needed a full remodel upon moving in.
-The living room still had the original avocado colored carpeting, bathrooms were littered with 1×1 tile on the walls and floor, and the walls were covered in wallpaper.
-Before we moved in to the house in 2008, my wife (girlfriend at the time) and I spent months removing wallpaper, adding a skim coat to the walls, and repainting.
+The living room still had the original avocado-colored carpeting, the bathrooms were littered with 1×1 tile on the walls and floor, and the walls were covered in wallpaper.
+Before we moved into the house in 2008, my wife (girlfriend at the time) and I spent months removing wallpaper, adding a skim coat to the walls, and repainting.
 We also ripped up the carpet from the living room and refinished the underlying hardwood floors.

-Within the first few years of moving in, we also had to replace the roof, HVAC, and recently the water heater.
+Within the first few years of moving in, we also had to replace the roof, HVAC, and, recently the water heater.
 These large expenditures delayed several of our home remodel projects.
-Regardless, over the past 10 years we have mostly updated the rest of the house.
+Regardless, over the past ten years, we have mostly updated the rest of the house.
 We’ve gutted and completely remodeled two bathrooms, refinished the flooring in the bedrooms, and upgraded the basement.

-When we decided to go all in to pay off our mortgage in 2016, we also made a decision to put all renovations on hold.
+When we decided to go all in to pay off our mortgage in 2016, we also decided to put all renovations on hold.
 Our kitchen had the original cabinets and countertops, and three layers of laminate flooring needed to come up.
 We lived with an ugly kitchen for a long time.
-However, living with an ugly kitchen is one of the sacrifices we made to become debt free.
+However, living with an ugly kitchen is one of our sacrifices to become debt-free.

 Kitchen Remodel Cost (not) on a Budget

 Going through a kitchen remodel was a new experience.
-According to home advisor.com, the national average for a kitchen remodel is nearly $23,000.
-Our original goal was to complete the remodel with $13,000 with an additional $2,000 as contingency for the unknowns that may have come up along the way.
+According to homeadvisor.com, the national average for a kitchen remodel is nearly $23,000.
+Our original goal was to complete the remodel with $13,000, with an additional $2,000 as a contingency for the unknowns that may have come up along the way.
 It turns out we ended up spending more than the national average and nearly double our budget.

 We exceeded our budget primarily for two reasons.

-- Underestimating the Cost of Contractors: We had one or two people working on our kitchen almost daily for six weeks.
-While I knew that a kitchen remodel would be a big job, I didn’t expect to be without a kitchen for six weeks.
-It was a huge effort and I wanted to ensure we had an experienced contractor to complete the work.
+- Underestimating the Cost of Contractors: One or two people worked on our kitchen almost daily for six weeks.
+While I knew a kitchen remodel would be a big job, I didn’t expect to be without a kitchen for six weeks.
+It was a considerable effort and I wanted to ensure we had an experienced contractor to complete the work.
 If you weren’t aware, quality contractors are expensive!

-- Failing to Budget for Several Expenses: As you’ll read below, due to my lack of experience there were several significant costs that I failed to budget for.
+- Failing to Budget for Several Expenses: As you’ll read below, due to my lack of experience there were several significant costs that I forgot to budget for.
 These include drywall, electric, contractor overhead, and plumbing.
-It seems so obvious now that these needed to be included but at the time I was more focused on the cosmetic updates such as cabinets, countertops, and flooring.
+It seems so obvious now that these needed to be included but at the time, I was more focused on the cosmetic updates such as cabinets, countertops, and flooring.

 The Six Week Journey:

-When we started planning for our kitchen remodel, we realized that we didn’t even know where to begin.
+When we started planning our kitchen remodel, we realized we didn’t even know where to begin.
 For example, does the flooring go in before or after the cabinets and countertops?
 What surprises were we going to encounter when opening the walls?
-Below is the high level breakdown of the work completed each week.
+Below is the high-level breakdown of the work completed each week.

 - 1st Week: Demolition